 Why would you want this function?

-Idle up is used for the same reasons as throttle hold – to have full collective control using the combined throttle/collective stick, while the engine is set at a constant speed – this time a high of full speed setting.
-This is used to keep the head speed more or less constant regardless of throttle/collective stick position.
-It also what allows aerobatics when higher rotor speeds are important and also allows you to keep your rotor speed high while pulling the throttle/collective stick down to give negative collective pitch while still maintaining a high head speed.
-This of course is required so you can fly the heli upside down.
+Idle up is used for the same reasons as throttle hold – to have full collective control using the combined throttle/collective stick, while the engine is set at a constant speed, this time a high or full speed setting.
+This handy function is used to keep the head speed more or less constant regardless of throttle/collective stick position.

 The above image show a graphical representation of a basic linear throttle curve.